rhilconsultants/NGNIX-API-Gateway-Workshop/Workhop-guide/2.Build  Frontend servic/Guide.md

      5. Append it to object that we assigned to global window object.
      6. Close object literal.

-4. We must add the following line to the "< head >" element inside index.htmlwhich then imports the file created by our bash script.
+4. We must add the following line to the "< head >" element inside index.html which then imports the file created by our bash script.

    ```html
    <script src="%PUBLIC_URL%/env-config.js"></script>